LAW 7115 - Insolvency Law

 Learning & Teaching Activities

-Learning & Teaching ModesLearning and Teaching Activities of 24 hours structured learning will be offered to students in this course in the form of readings, webinars, lectures online, and research guidance via webinar and email.
+Learning & Teaching ModesLearning and Teaching Activities of 24 hours structured learning will be offered to students in this course in the form of readings, face to face.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that you are expected to commit approximately 9 hours of private study in addition to your regular classes.

-Learning Activities SummaryThe following Modules will be delivered through online lectures, directed reading and webinar discussion of the materials for each module.
+Learning Activities SummaryThe following Modules will be delivered through lectures, directed reading and discussion of the materials for each module.